Have you been searching for The Ultimate Guide To Carbs In Coffee? Have you been wondering how many carbs are in your coffee?

 The nutritional values for this chart have been sourced from Starbucks, one of the most frequented coffee franchises in the U.S. But you will find similar nutritional values at your local coffee shop.

-A safe option is to order a freshly brewed black coffee.
-If black coffee isn’t your preference though, there is always the option of requesting 1-2 tablespoons of cream to be added which then totals 1g carbs per cup of coffee.
+A safe option is to order freshly brewed black coffee.
+If black coffee isn’t your preference though, there is always the option of requesting 1-2 tablespoons of cream to be added which then totals carbs in coffee up to about 1g net carbs per cup.
 Not bad, right?!

-My go-to coffee order is always an Americano (long black) with a side jug of hot water and a side jug of full-fat cream.
+My go-to coffee order is always an Americano (long black) with a small side jug of hot water and a small side jug of full-fat heavy cream.

 Almond milk is also a great option to liven up your black coffee as it contains the least amount of carbs which will then free up your macros for the rest of the day!

-If you prefer making coffee at home before getting your day started, then it’s worth taking note of a few hidden carbs such as unnecessary excess milk, some artificial sweeteners and sugar alcohols that still raise blood sugars.
+If you prefer making coffee at home before getting your day started, then it’s worth being aware of where there may be hidden carbs.
+Avoid excess milk, some artificial sweeteners, and some sugar alcohols that still raise blood sugars.

-Even some sugar-free coffee flavoured syrups still contain sweeteners that raise blood sugars (hint hint, it's maltitol), then run to your pantry and throw them in the garbage.
-You'll thank me for it.
+Even some sugar-free coffee flavoured syrups still contain sweeteners that raise blood sugars (hint hint, it’s maltitol).
+So take a close look at what’s in your pantry and throw them in the garbage.
+You’ll thank me for it.

-You may be adding to your coffee without perhaps you even realizing the carb escalation!
+You may be adding sugars to your coffee without perhaps even realizing the added hidden carbs!

 A lot of store-bought sweeteners that claim to be low-carb are in fact not appropriate for keto and will most likely throw you out of ketosis so be very careful when reading the back of packing for ingredients.
-In particular, anything with the terms “dextrose” or “maltodextrin” should be avoided as they act as fillers which spike insulin levels.
+In particular, anything with the terms “dextrose”or “maltodextrin”should be avoided as they act as fillers that spike insulin levels.

-The two best sweeteners that you should add to your coffee are stevia and erythritol.
+The two best sweeteners that you might want to add to your coffee are stevia and erythritol.
 They are keto-friendly and lack that horrible aftertaste that most other sweeteners are responsible for.
+However it is completely a personal choice.
+Many in my Facebook group will swear one is better over the other.

 Further reading: My Ultimate Guide To Sweeteners - which sweetener to use and which to avoid.